jsenv/importmap-node-module/readme.md

 > A node module will not be found if it is outside your project folder.

-We do this because importMap are used on the web where a file outside project folder would fail.<br/>
+We do this because importMap are used on the web where a file outside project folder would cannot be reached.

-And here is why:

-You have a server at `https://example.com` serving files inside `/Users/you/project`.<br />
-Your project uses a file outside of your project folder like `/Users/you/node_modules/whatever/index.js`.

-From a filesystem perspective we could find file using `../node_modules/whatever/index.js`.<br />
-For a web client however `../node_modules/whatever/index.js` resolves to `https://example.com/node_modules/whatever/index.js`.
-Server would be requested at that url searching for `/Users/you/project/node_modules/whatever/index.js` instead of `/Users/you/node_modules/whatever/index.js`.

 In practice it does not impact you because node modules are inside your project folder.
-If not, explicitely write your dependencies in your `package.json` and run `npm install`.
+If not, write all your dependencies in your `package.json` and re-run `npm install`.